-Schoo Reduced Course Load (RCL) Request Form "Do not register for a course load (or drop a course) that will place you in RCL status without first obtaining DSO (Designate School Official) permission.
-RCL approval may be obtained by completing Sections I & II of this form and then meeting with DSO in the Office of International Students and Scholars (ISS).
-RCL De Le Le Excepti finition: is than 12 credits hours for international undergraduate students is than 8 credit hours for international graduate and professional students without a graduate staff appointment or employment-based fellowship is than 6 credit hours for international graduate and professional students with a graduate staff appointment or employment-based fellowship is Sthan 6 credit hours for international graduate and professional students with a graduate staff appointment or employment-based fellowship in: Students who engage in full-time Curricular Practical Training (CPT), full-time optional practical training (OPT) or academic training (AT) a ired to be registered full-time and do not need to complete this form.
-Comp Depar ION I: Student Use Only ete items 1 - 5 below and then submit this form to your Academic Advisor (undergraduate students) or Chair of mental Graduate Committee (graduate/professional students) to complete Section II. le: 2.
-PU I D: (10 digit PUID Number) 3.
-Ser nester for which RCL is Requested:SpringSummerFall Year 20 4.
+Reduced Course Load (RCL) Request Form School ot register for a course load (or drop a course) that will place you in RCL status without first obtaining DSO (Designate Official) permission.
+RCL approval may be obtained by completing Sections I & II of this form and then meeting with the Office of International Students and Scholars (ISS).
+Les Les Exception finition: is than 12 credits hours for international undergraduate students is than 8 credit hours for international graduate and professional students without a graduate staff appointment or employment-based fellowsh is than 6 credit hours for international graduate and professional students with a graduate staff appointment or employment-based fellowship in.
+Students who engage in full-time Curricular Practical Training (CPT), full-time optional practical training (OPT) or academic training (AT) ar ired to be registered full-time and do not need to complete this form.
+Compl TON I: Student Use Only ete items 1 - 5 below and then submit this form to your Academic Advisor (undergraduate students) or Chair of mental Graduate Committee (graduate/professional students) to complete Section II. ne: 2.
+PUI D: (10 digit PUID Number) 3.
+Sen nester for which RCL is Requested:SpringSummerFall Year 20 4.
 Rea son for RCL Request: Medical (must include a letter from a medical professional recommending reduced course load) Improper course placement Initial English language difficulties Initial unfamiliarity with American teaching methods Last semester of a student's academic program (Graduate level students only who will complete all degree requirements during the requested RCL semester need to apply.
 Undergraduate students can enroll part-time their last semester and do not need to process an RCL form.)
-5. Stu dent Explanation (attach additional typed sheet, if needed): Pleas Recor on II: Undergraduate Academic Advisor or Chair of Departmental Graduate Committee. e mark accordingly:UndergraduateGraduate (Non-Thesis)Graduate (Thesis mmendation:Recommend approvalDo not recommend approval ON: (Provide justification for decision based upon a reason listed above in Section I, #4) nmended by: (Printed Name)Date:Date: Title: Dept ents must bring this form to ISS for approval before taking a reduced course load (RCL). ~~ Stuc
+5. Stu lent Explanation (attach additional typed sheet, if needed): Please on II: Undergraduate Academic Advisor or Chair of Departmental Graduate Committee. mark accordingly:UndergraduateGraduate (Non-Thesis)Graduate (Thesis mendation:Recommend approvalDo not recommend approval REAS DN: (Provide justification for decision based upon a reason listed above in Section I, #4) Recon nmended by: (Printed Name) Signa ure: Date: Title: Dept Stud ents must bring this form to ISS for approval before taking a reduced course load (RCL).
+2/8/201 210/201 v